 Camelot Society is a non-profit organization providing residential services for adults with developmental disabilities.
-We currently serve 46 adults at 13 different locations throughout King County, including Group Home settings and Supported Living facilities.
+We currently serve 44 adults at 14 different locations throughout King and Snohomish County, including Group Home settings and Supported Living facilities.
 While being the primary provider in Washington state for people with Prader-Willi Syndrome, we also serve clients with a wide range of developmental disabilities including cerebral palsy, autism, Down Syndrome, Waardenberg Syndrome, and other genetic disorders.

 We strive to ensure a safe environment that fosters individual choice, independence and personal growth.
 We are committed to treating all individuals we serve with dignity and respect and supporting them to meet their full potential.